Distinguished Research Professor of Education, Law, Political Science and Urban Planning

 - Latino Educational Opportunity: New Directions for Community Colleges, 133 (2) (with C. Horn and S. Flores), San Francisco: Jossey-Bass/Wiley (2006)

-- Higher Education and the Color Line (with Patricia Marin and Catherine Horn), Cambridge: Harvard Education Press (2005)
+- Higher Education and the Color Line (with P. Marin and C. Horn), Cambridge: Harvard Education Press (2005)

 - Dropouts in America: Confronting the Graduation Rate Crisis, Cambridge: Harvard Education Press (2004)